JulianaZani/codeinstituteproject4/README.md

   - Set the buildpack to Python: heroku buildpacks:set heroku/python
   - Link the Heroku app to the Github repository (https://github.com/JulianaZani/codeinstituteproject4)
   - Click on Deploy

 ---

+## Security

+This project follows good security practices to protect passwords, tokens, and secret keys:

+- Environment Variables (.env)

+Sensitive information, such as:
+Django's SECRET_KEY
+DATABASE_URL
+CLOUDINARY_URL

+These are stored in an .env file, which is not committed to Git.

+- .gitignore

+The .env file is listed in .gitignore, ensuring that it is not committed to the public repository.

+- Secure Variable Loading

+During local development, variables are loaded via env.py.

+In production (Heroku), these variables are defined in the platform's environment variables panel.

+---